 - name: Accessibility scan

 run: npx pa11y-ci --config .pa11yci.jsonThat's it.
 Three lines.
-Compare that with WAVE, where you're making HTTP requests, parsing JSON responses, and handling rate limits (max 2 simultaneous requests).
+Compare that with WAVE, where you're making HTTP requests, parsing JSON responses, and handling rate limits.
 It works, but you're writing custom integration code.

 Deque's CI/CD integration requires their enterprise SDK.
 BrowserStack offers a CLI tool that's straightforward but couples your accessibility testing to their broader platform subscription.
 Tenon.io provides Grunt and Git integrations, though its community and plugin ecosystem are smaller than Pa11y's.